tommyboycoding/networkscanner/README.md

 To use on own network.

-Windows: ipconfig /all

-grab IP address
+Grab IP address

-Open linux

-run as root
+run this program as root

-python3 networkscanner.py -t <IP Address>/(subnet)
+sudo python3 networkscanner.py -t <IP Address>/(subnet)

 Thank you